 Q14/5 approved Recommendation ITU-T L.1700 “Requirements and framework for low-cost sustainable telecommunications infrastructure for rural communications in developing countries”.
 The objective of this Recommendation is to identify general requirements and frameworks for low-cost sustainable telecommunications infrastructure with a special focus for rural communications in developing countries.
 Its purpose is to quickly and inclusively bridge the digital divide.

-Two new Supplements were approved: ITU-T L.Suppl.22 “ITU-T L.1700 - Low-cost sustainable telecommunication for rural communications in developing countries using fibre optic cable” and ITU-T L.Suppl.23 “ITU-T L.1700 - Low-cost sustainable telecommunications for rural communications in developing countries using microwave and millimetre radio links”.

-The main Supplements under study include L.Suppl.CRT “Supplement on low-cost sustainable telecommunications for rural communications in developing countries using cellular radio technologies”, L.Suppl.CTVR “Supplement on low-cost sustainable telecommunication for rural communications in developing countries using Capacity Transfer via Repeaters” and L. Suppl.Sat “Supplement on setting up a low-cost sustainable telecommunications network for rural communications in developing countries using satellite systems”.
+Five new Supplements were agreed: ITU-T L.Suppl.22 “ITU-T L.1700 - Low-cost sustainable telecommunication for rural communications in developing countries using fibre optic cable”, ITU-T L.Suppl.23 “ITU-T L.1700 - Low-cost sustainable telecommunications for rural communications in developing countries using microwave and millimetre radio links”, L.Suppl.29: L.1700 - Supplement on low-cost sustainable telecommunication for rural communications in developing countries using Cellular Radio Technologies, L.Suppl.30: L.1700 - Supplement on setting up a low-cost sustainable telecommunications network for rural communications in developing countries using cellular network with capacity transfer and L.Suppl.31: Supplement on setting up a low-cost sustainable telecommunications network for rural communications in developing countries using satellite systems.

 Question 15/5 - ICTs and adaptation to the effects of climate change

 During the study period, Question 15/5 developed a Recommendation on how ICT can be leveraged to adapt to climate change in cities, countries and the industrial sector.